emilypi/Base16/README.md

 Additionally this library has

 - Much better performance than `base16-bytestring` for encode and decode, with a more conventional api.
+- Support for mixed-case hex decoding (defaults to lower-case encoding by convention)
 - Optics for handling more complex structures with Base16 representations via the `base16-lens` package
 - Checks for both validity and correctness of Base16 encodings.